Culture of Wales: Historical influences

-While Gwynedd grew in strength, Powys was broken up after the death of Llywelyn ap Madog in the 1160s and was never reunited.
+While Gwynedd grew in strength, Powys was broken up after the death of Madog ap Maredudd's son Llywelyn ap Madog in the 1160s and was never reunited.
 Llywelyn the Great rose in Gwynedd and had reunited the majority of Wales by his death in 1240.
 After his death, King Henry III of England intervened to prevent Dafydd ap Llywelyn from inheriting his father's lands outside Gwynedd, leading to war.
 The claims of his successor, Llywelyn ap Gruffudd, conflicted with those of King Edward I of England; this resulted in the conquest of Wales by English forces.

 The Tudors of Penmynydd grew in power and influence during the 13th to 15th centuries, first owning land in north Wales, but losing it after Maredudd ap Tudur backed the uprising of Owain Glyndŵr in 1400.
 Maredudd's son, Owain ap Maredudd ap Tudur, anglicised his name to become Owen Tudor, and was the grandfather of Henry Tudor.
 Henry took the throne of England in 1485, at the end of the Wars of the Roses, when his forces defeated those of Richard III at the Battle of Bosworth Field.

 Under Henry VIII, the Laws in Wales Acts 1535-1542 were passed.
 The distinction between the Principality of Wales and the Marches of Wales was ended.
 The law of England became the only law of Wales which was then administered by justices of the peace that were appointed in every Welsh county.
 Wales was then represented in parliament by 26 members.

 English became the only official language of courts in Wales, and people that used the Welsh language would not be eligible for public office in the territories of the king of England.
 Welsh was limited to the working and lower middle classes, which played a central role in the public attitude to the language.

 The House of Tudor continued to reign through several successive monarchs until 1603, when James I (James VI of Scotland) took the throne for the House of Stuart; his great-grandmother was Margaret Tudor.